skaur-890/ML_LAB_EVAL/README.md

     ○ Predictions are made on the entire dataset using predict_model.

 4. Results and Metrics:
-    ○ Performance metrics (R2, MAE, MSE,RMSE,MAPE) are collected for each model.
+    ○ Performance metrics (R2, MAE, MSE, RMSE) are collected for each model.

 ## Detailed Result Analysis:
 ![image](https://github.com/user-attachments/assets/62538cf8-0148-4182-97f3-a65cbcbfb10a)